-The S&P/ASX 200 contains the two hundred largest companies on the Australian share market, with each company weighted according to its market value.
+The S&P/ASX 200 contains two hundred of the largest companies on the Australian share market, with each company weighted according to its market value.
 This means movements in large, usually more stable companies like BHP Billiton (ASX: BHP), Commonwealth Bank (ASX: CBA), Woolworths (ASX: WOW) and Telstra (ASX: TLS) affect the S&P/ASX 200 index much more than smaller companies.

 Index investing is perfect for investors who just want the benefits of share ownership without either the hassle or the risks that are inherent in picking your own shares.
 Index investors won’t beat the market, but they’ll only underperform by a small amount (thanks to the — low — fees).

 A good index tracker will cost you around 0.15% a year in fees — markedly cheaper than managed funds.
 Fees make a big difference.
 John Bogle, founder of Vanguard Investments, puts it this way…